Up Scope!: Reception

 In the second review, Bob Aldridge criticized the research that had gone into the game, saying, "Hand in hand with realism goes technical detail and in this respect the game has not matched the standard set by the game system.
 It is fairly easy to show that someone, somewhere, has gone badly astray when it comes to collecting and presenting the vital information upon which the game relies."
 Aldridge then proceeded to analyze one group of data in one of twenty-seven tables of information, specifically data on British submarines of the 20th century.
-Aldridge was able to point out many errors in the in the relatively small sample of data, and concluded, "We have looked at one group out of one table.
+Aldridge was able to point out many errors in the relatively small sample of data, and concluded, "We have looked at one group out of one table.
 The remaining groups [in the same table] are not faultless either.
 As for the other twenty-six tables, who can say?
 To be fair to SPI, to compile tables giving complete information about every class and every variation within that class would be an impossible task.
 However, surely it was possible to ensure that where information was given, it was right."

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted, "The simulation of submarine/destroyer tactics and weapons is executed in some detail" and warned "The game is quite complex and, unlike many complex games, should not be played at all by players who do not know the game."
 Campion thought the game could be adapted to the classroom, noting, "the rules makes sense because they correspond to reality, and it is easy to adapt the game to several players."